LakshmiRadhakrishnan09/AWS-Security-Specialist/SecurityIncidentResponse.md

 - Sharing Amazon EBS Snapshots (p.
 19)
 - SharingAmazonCloudWatchLogs: Logs that are recorded in Amazon CloudWatch Logs, such as Amazon VPC flow logs, can be shared with another account (such as your centralized security account) through a CloudWatch Logs subscription.
 - Use Immutable Storage : Using the native features of Amazon S3, you can configure an Amazon S3 bucket to protect the integrity of your data.
 For example, by using S3 Object Lock, you can prevent an object from being deleted or overwritten for a fixed amount of time or indefinitely.
 Managing access permissions with S3 bucket policies, configuring S3 versioning, and enabling MFA Delete are other ways to restrict how data can be written or read.
 This type of configuration is useful for storing investigation logs and evidence, and is often referred to as write once, read many (WORM).
 You can also protect the data by using server- side encryption with AWS Key Management Service (AWS KMS) and verifying that only appropriate IAM principals are authorized to decrypt the data.
 - Launch Resources Near the Event: The best practice is to perform investigations and forensics in the cloud, where the data is, rather than attempting to transfer the data to a data center before you investigate.
 It is also a best practice to perform the investigation in the same AWS Region where the event occurred, rather than replicating the data to another Region.
-- IsolateResources:
+- Isolate Resources:
 - Launch Forensic Workstations: Create a AMI with all preconfigured and required tools that are required for analysis.